andrew-stebbing/getting-and-tidying-data-project/README.md

 2. Details of the downloaded data files from the experiment
 3. Details of the observations that were recorded by the smartphone for every activity in the experiment
 4. The look-up table for each acitivity
-5. Details of how the run_analysis.R creates the `summary.RData` file
+5. Details of how the run_analysis.R creates the `summary.txt` file

 -----------------